-The HEASARC is a multi-mission astronomy archive for the EUV, X-ray, and
+The HEASARC is NASA's designated multi-mission astronomy archive for cosmic

-Gamma ray wave bands.
-Because EUV, X and Gamma rays cannot reach the
+(CMB) datasets.
+Because EUV, X rays and gamma rays cannot reach the

-Earth's surface it is necessary to place the telescopes and sensors on
+it is necessary to place the telescopes and sensors for these wave bands on

 spacecraft.
-The HEASARC now holds the data from 25 observatories covering
+The HEASARC holds EUV, X-ray and gamma-ray data from 32

-and software from many of the older missions were restored by the HEASARC staff.
+data and software from many of the older missions were restored by the HEASARC